andbbus/lab-p2p/README.md

-# Peer-to-Peer Data Science Lab (MVP – Spring 2026)
+# Peer-to-Peer Lab (Spring 2026)

 ## Overview

-Welcome to the **Peer-to-Peer Data Science Lab – MVP Edition!**
+Welcome to the **Peer-to-Peer Lab**

-This initiative is designed as a hands-on, collaborative series of workshops geared towards students in Economics & Development (and other social sciences) who want practical skills for conducting impactful research.
+This initiative is designed as a hands-on, collaborative series of workshops geared towards students in Economics & Development who want practical skills for conducting impactful research.

 **Spring 2026 Features:**
-- 6 focused sessions (bi-weekly format)
+- 5 focused sessions
 - Targeted at students working on thesis/research projects
 - Peer-to-peer learning approach
 - Immediate application to your own work